 Thanks to Fujitsu, we benefit from the stable, highly available, and failsafe operation of our complex SAP landscape.

-Benjamin Friedrich, Head of Application Technology, ElringKlinger AG
+Benjamin Friedrich, former Head of Application Technology, ElringKlinger AG

 multi-level and critical SAP systems were migrated by Fujitsu to the Fujitsu Service Hub private cloud in just three months

 About the customer

 ElringKlinger is a leading global system partner to the automotive industry for lightweight solutions, electromobility, sealing and shielding technology, tooling, and engineering services.
 ElringKlinger of fers innovative product solutions for all drive types.
 Founded in 1879 and based in Dettingen/Erms, the company maintains production and sales facilities at 45 locations in 20 countries.

 Transferring a complex SAP landscap to the cloud

 ElringKlinger operates a complex SAP landscape with more than 30 multi-level and critical systems, including Enterprise Resource Planning (ERP), Supplier Relationship Management (SRM), and SAP Manufacturing Execution (MES), including the standalone SAP archiving solution.
 To ensure the continued in-house operation of the environment, the group would have had to make a substantial investment.
 In addition, the requirements for the operation of on-premises data centers were constantly increasing.
 The previous in-house operations model was no longer able to meet the constantly growing challenges and also contradicted the company’s strategic IT goals, such as “cloud first.”